 - Reading Specialization: At least 12 semester credit hours in literacy, including RED 5300 (Foundations of Literacy Education)

 - Resource Area: Six semester credit hours in courses that support the specialization

 - Electives: Three additional semester credit hours

-Please note that a degree program is not the same as a certificate program.
+Please note that a degree program is not the same as an initial certification program for teaching.
 This catalog does not include information on teacher certification requirements.
 The College of Education Certification Office and the Graduate Adviser of the department can provide more information in this area.

-Courses included in a program for a first teaching certificate typically are not applied toward a graduate degree.
+Courses included in a program for an initial teaching certificate typically are not applied toward a graduate degree.
 Courses included in a program for advanced certificates may be applied toward a graduate degree, and most can be combined with a graduate degree program.

 For information on undergraduate degree plans that lead to certification, go to the program website.